LEARN-LK/VCR/signintoVCR.md

    From the list of Identity Providers (IdPs), choose your **home institution** (e.g., University of Colombo, SLIIT, etc.).

 4. **Enter your institutional credentials**
-   Use the **username and password** given by your institution’s IT department or LMS team.
+   Use the **username and password** given by your institution’s IT department.

 5. **Grant permission (if prompted)**
    You may be asked to authorize the platform to access your profile information.
 Click **“Accept” or “Continue”**.